awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 # Kibana and Logstash<a name="es-kibana"></a>

-This chapter describes some considerations for using Kibana and Logstash with Amazon ES\.
+This chapter describes some considerations for using Kibana and Logstash with Amazon Elasticsearch Service\.

 **Topics**
 + [Kibana](#es-managedomains-kibana)